 This month we celebrated International Women’s Day, a time set aside to honor immense and varied contributions of women made over the course of history and in contemporary society.
 HealthEC is proud of its female leaders in our organization who have gone above and beyond to drive healthcare and population health management (PHM) since its inception in 1997.

-Sita Kapoor, Chief Information Officer at HealthEC, winner of the 2021 CIO 100 Award, the 2021 Indian Achievement Award in Business Leadership, and 2019 winner of Health Data Management’s Most Powerful Women in Healthcare IT, has played a tremendous role in leading the charge for PHM solutions and data analytics within our organization as well as the greater world of health IT.
+Sita Kapoor, Chief Information Officer at HealthEC, winner of the 2021 CIO 100 Award, the 2021 Indian Achievement Award in Business Leadership, and 2019 winner of Health Data Management’s Most Powerful Women in Healthcare IT, has played a tremendous role in leading the charge for PHM solutions and healthcare data analytics within our organization as well as the greater world of health IT.

 Thanks to Sita’s leadership and the work of her research and development team at HealthEC develops and applies AI, mathematical algorithms, and computing models in the custom development of large-scale data integration and analytics solutions to identify and engage at-risk patients.